fodilfliti/flutter_scale_kit/README.md

 - Portrait: stable sizes by default; set `autoScalePortrait: true` if you want portrait boosts.
 - Size boosts only apply in landscape by default; portrait preserves your design intent.

-#### Comparison with flutter_screenutil

-## Package Size

-**Important:** When you add this package as a dependency using `flutter pub get`, you will **NOT** download the `example` folder.
-Pub.dev automatically excludes the example folder from the package distribution.
-The example folder is only available on the pub.dev website for documentation purposes.

-The package size is optimized and only includes the necessary library code (`lib/` folder).

 ## API Reference

 ### Extension Methods (on num)